Focal Inverse Distance Transform Maps for Crowd Localization: Results and Analysis

-In this section, we explore the advantage of the proposed I-SSIM loss.
-Based on Tab.~\ref{tab:I-SSIM}, we make the following observations: (1) Add the traditional global SSIM loss can bring improvement.
+\textbf{Effectiveness of I-SSIM loss.} In this section, we explore the advantage of the proposed I-SSIM loss.
+Based on Tab.~\ref{tab:I-SSIM}, we make the following observations: (1) Adding the traditional global SSIM loss can bring improvement.
 (2) The proposed I-SSIM loss achieves further improvement in terms of localization and counting, mainly because the I-SSIM loss can further optimize the structure information of the predicted FIDT map to find local maxima better and repress the false local maxima in the background.